 Merger-related.
-Merger-related costs consist of expenses related to mergers and acquisitions, integration costs and general corporate development activities.
+Merger-related costs consist of expenses related to mergers and acquisitions, integration costs and general corporate development activities and fluctuates based on the activity in the period.

-Other (Expense) Income, net
+Other Income (Expense), net

-Other (expense) income consists primarily of interest expense from our credit facility, interest income earned on our cash, cash equivalents, and foreign exchange gains and losses.
+Other income (expense) consists primarily of interest expense from our credit facility, interest income earned on our cash, cash equivalents, and foreign exchange gains and losses.